-- Data directory

-- Log file directory

-- Temp directory

-- Backup directory - Make a note of the SQL instance name and instance ID.
+- Data directory - Log file directory - Temp directory - Backup directory - Make a note of the SQL instance name and instance ID.
 You must use the same instance name and instance ID when you install the SQL Server instance on additional systems. - If you are installing multiple instances of SQL in the cluster, each instance must have a unique instance name and instance ID.
-Use the same instance name and instance ID when you install the SQL instances on the additional systems. - While specifying a user name for the SQL Server services account, specify a domain user account. - If the domain user account specified for the SQL Server services is not a part of the local Administrators group on all the systems, then you must configure the VCS SQL agent's SQLClusterAccount attribute while configuring the SQL Server service group later. - Apart from the SQL Browser service, make sure that the other SQL Server services are not set to start at the end of the SQL installation.
+Use the same instance name and instance ID when you install the SQL instances on the additional systems. - While specifying a user name for the SQL Server services account, specify a domain user account. - Apart from the SQL Browser service, make sure that the other SQL Server services are not set to start at the end of the SQL installation.
 While installing SQL Server on the first system, set the startup type of all the SQL Server services to manual.
-However, set the startup type of the SOL Server Browser service to automatic.
+However, set the startup type of the SQL Server Browser service to automatic.
 You must do this only for the instance which you have installed.
 You can change the services startup type either during the installation or using the SQL Server Configuration Manager after the installation.
 Refer to the Microsoft documentation for instructions.